MindMimicLabs/paper-template/README.md

 # Repo Template

 > You should think of GitHub as your modern research journal.
-> It is a place to write down your observations, leave notes as to what worked and what didnt, and automate any process you may have.
+> It is a place to write down your observations, leave notes as to what worked and what didn't, and automate any process you may have.
 > This repository template is intended to help collect your thoughts in a why to help others reproduce your work and learn from it.
 > Describe the purpose of the project.
 > What result does it demonstrate?